-1. Start From the Floor Up With an Area Rug
+Start From the Ground Up

-"You've got to decide how you are going to live in the space and if you're a sectional or couch type,” says Moore.
-“Your seating will be your biggest investment in this room, and that's the way it should be."
+"You've got to decide how you are going to live in the space and if you're a sectional or couch type," Moore notes.
+"Your seating will be your biggest investment in this room, and that's the way it should be."
 Comfort may be the most important thing to you, so a slouchy sectional might be just right.
 Or maybe you want something more streamlined or tailored because you entertain a lot and want a more formal setup.

-4. Don’t Forget Window Treatments
+Don’t Forget Window Treatments

-“Soften the look of the room with drapery,” says Moore.
+“Soften the look of the room with drapery,” Moore encourages.
 You might not have the time or money for custom curtains, but there are plenty of basic, off-the-shelf shades and drapes that will pull your room together and make it feel finished.
 You just want something that will block a little light and give you some privacy, especially if you live on a busy street.
 Bonus points if you can find a print that doesn’t overwhelm the room.

 "Multiple light sources can carry you through changing seasons and entertaining guests," says Griffin.
 "Small can lights can be directed toward fabulous art, while chunky lamps on end tables create ambiance."

 If you start with these pieces, you’ll be well on your way to a pretty and functional living room.
-The key is to not sweat the small stuff too soon or get bogged down in the details before you lay the proper groundwork.
+The key is not to sweat the small stuff too soon or get bogged down in the details before you lay the proper groundwork.